fmaste/Haskell/nix/Syntax.md

 { A = { B = 0; }; }
 # The line above is the same as:
 { A.B = 0; }
+# Also double-quoted strings:
+{ "foo ${bar}" = 1; }
 ```

+In the special case where an attribute name inside of a set declaration
+evaluates to null (which is normally an error, as null is not antiquotable),
+that attribute is simply not added to the set.

 ## Language constructs